jswiss/Project3_TwitterHottie/README.md

 role reversal will empower our users to transform their own identities through the systematic micro-appropriation of the other.

+Run locally with the terminal command `npm start`

 The user's journey through Twitterhottie begins by logging in through their Twitter account.

 ![Twitterhottie login](./public/images/Login.png)